-WAGES, - D.A. - BONUS
+WAGES D.A.
+BONUS.

-Wages at the minimum level represents the cost of unskilled physical labour to the worker.
-That is to say, minimum wages must be related to cost of living at a given standard without imparting into its determination any extraneous consideration like capacity to pay, productivity, etc.
+Wages at the minimum level represent the cost of unskilled physical labour to the worker.
+That is to say, minimum wages must be related to cost of li-ving at a given standard without imparting into its determination any extraneous consideration like capacity to pay, productivity, etc.

 This minimum level will differ from time to time and country to country.
-In our country, at the present time, the agreed norm may be taken to be the definition of its contents in physical terms given by the 15th Indian Labour Conference.
+In our country, at the present time, the agreed norm may be taken to be the definition of its contents in physical terms given by the 15th Indian La-bour Conference.

-Once an equation between money wages and real wages in these terms has been arrived at, at the minimum level for unskilled work, 100 per cent neutralisation for any rise in cost of living must be provided to prevent any erosion of real wage.
-In other words, 100 per cent neutralisation merely freezes the real wage at the given ker level.
+Once an equation between money wages and real wages in these terms has been arrived at, at the minimum level for unskilled work, 100 per cent neutralisation for any rise in cost of living must be provided to prevent any erosion of real wages.
+In other words, 100 percent neutralisation merely freezes the real wage at the given level.

-Hence any argument, however learned and profound, about why 100 per cent neutralisation need not be given is merely a plea for wage-cut and if allowed, in practice, over any length of time in a period of sharply rising prices will drive the real wage much below the subsistence level.
+Hence any argum-ent, however ldarned and profound, about why 100 per cent neutralisation need not be given is merely a plea for wage-cut and if allowed, in practice, over any length of time in a period of sharply rising prices will drive the real wage much below the sus-sistence level.

-The seemingly profound argument about wage-price spiral is factually nonsense.
+The seemingly profound argument about wage-price spiral is factually nonsence.
 Prices always rise first and wages try to catch up at an interval.
 Starvation is not a cure which can be prescribed for controlling prices.
-Prices rise not because workers spend wages on sheer necessitities but because of the hold of monopolists on our economy and the role of speculators and hoarders.
+Price rise not because workers spend wages on sheer necessities but because of the hold of monopolists on our economy and the role of speculators and hoarders.

 Once the minimum wage has been fixed on the basis of parity between the money wage and the real content, suitable differentials should be fixed for semi-skilled, skilled, highly-skilled, supervisory jobs.
 Clerical jobs and managerial jobs should be brought into the scheme of differentials.
-In a poor country like India, where argument is still raging around the feasibility of giving a subsistence wage in the name of industrial survival, the present imbalance between managerial and staff salaries and wages is intolerable.
+In a poor country like India, where argument is still raging around the feasibility of giving a subsistence wage in the name of industrial survival the present imbalance between managerial and staff salaries and wages is intolerable.